eryczou/wolferx-chef-repo/README.md

 1. boot up CentOS-7 linux machine using Virtual Box (or EC2)
 2. login with *root* user or running following command with sudo
+	- *Suggest:* to add a password for root, somehow the system will add a password for you if you don't
+	- *CMD:* passwd root
 3. update yum package management tool
 	- *CMD:* yum update
 4. install chef-client by rpm